SirPhysics/Traffic_Toll_NSW/README.md

 Church St Entry has the most vehicles going through its gantry point of all the M4 entries.
 Mornings between 6:00 and 6:00 a.m. had the largest volume.
 Between 17:00 and 17:30 in the afternoon, it registered a large level of traffic.
 The Homebush Bay Dr (NB) Entry is the next busiest M4 entry.
 ## Total Daily Traffic Volume at all M4 Exit
 ![M4_EXIT](https://user-images.githubusercontent.com/62376291/157603440-68aa0417-c517-4d27-80e9-6ae4f3f27704.png)
-The results are more subtle here; while Church St Exit remains the busiest entry, traffic began to go up about 6:00 a.m., decreased slightly, and then picked up again between 7:00 and 07:30 a.m.
+The results are more subtle here; while Church St Exit remains the busiest entry, traffic began to go up about 6:00 a.m., decreased slightly, and then picked up again between 7:00 and 07:30.
 From 14:00, the volume of traffic climbed even further, reaching a climax at 15:00.
 It became less crowded until 18:30.
 ## Total Daily Traffic Volume of M4 During Weekdays
 ![weekday_traffic](https://user-images.githubusercontent.com/62376291/157604383-dec877ff-0fd5-414e-af01-502791ec6b88.png)